Net Heat Supplied to achieve given Cooling Rates for Thin Plates Solution

 Formula Used

-Net Heat Supplied per Unit Length = Thickness of the Metal/sqrt(Cooling Rate of Thinplate/(2*pi*Thermal Conductivity*Density*Specific Heat Capacity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^3)))
+Net Heat Supplied Per Unit Length = Thickness of Filler Metal/sqrt(Cooling Rate of Thin Plate/(2*pi*Thermal Conductivity*Density of Electrode*Specific Heat Capacity*((Temperature for Cooling Rate-Ambient Temperature)^3)))

 This formula uses 1 Constants, 1 Functions, 8 Variables